 Looking for work experience in the nuclear industry?
-Well, there are a number of opportunities open to you, read on to find out more:
+Well, there are several opportunities open to you.
+Read on to find out more:

 If research is of interest to you, then look to the National Nuclear Laboratory (NNL) or the Culham Centre for Fusion Energy (CCFE) to find a work experience opportunity in the nuclear industry.

-For an insight into the future of the nuclear industry, consider applying for work experience at the UK's national laboratory for fusion research CCFE, operated by the United Kingdom Atomic Energy Authority (UKAEA).
+For an insight into the nuclear industry's future, consider applying for work experience at the UK's national laboratory for fusion research CCFE, operated by the United Kingdom Atomic Energy Authority (UKAEA).
 The CCFE is developing technology to be used in the power stations of tomorrow.
-Each summer the CCFE offers pupils from year 10 or 11 the opportunity of work experience for a week or two.
-Look out for details for details on their website in the autumn.
-Alternatively, if you are further on in your education, consider applying for their short terms placemats, ideal for undergraduate and graduate students.
+Each summer, the CCFE offers pupils from year 10 or 11 the work experience opportunity for a week or two.
+Look out for details on their website in the autumn.
+Alternatively, if you are further on in your education, consider applying for their short-term placemats, ideal for undergraduate and graduate students.
 Undertake a work experience placement with CCFE, and you’ll have an insight into an organisation leading the way in fusion research.

 However, EDF is not your only opportunity.
 Horizon Nuclear Power offers work insight weeks for year 11, 12 and 13 students, so check out their website for details.
 If you’re still considering what options to take and what’s the right career for you, then log onto their website to hear some of their employees talking about their jobs and learn more about where your science qualification could take you.

-With every industry, come those industry partners that provide key services to the sector and the nuclear industry is no different.
+With every industry, industry partners provide key services to the sector, and the nuclear industry is no different.
 These partner organisations provide further opportunities for you to undertake work experience.
 Look to companies such as Cavendish Nuclear or Nuvia to provide you with a different perspective on the nuclear industry.
 They may not be the household names of the energy suppliers, but they are no less skilled for that.

-So as you can see there is a range of opportunities available in the nuclear industry, take up a work experience placements and get an insight into your chosen career.
+So as you can see, there is a range of opportunities available in the nuclear industry.
+Take up work experience placements and get an insight into your chosen career.